Eligibility for In-state Tuition

 General Description and Purpose

 Virginia domicile is important for students at Virginia public and private institutions.
 Generally, state financial aid programs and in-state tuition are reserved for Virginia domiciled residents.
-This page is designed to introduce students and parents to key concepts concerning domicile.
+This section is designed to introduce students and parents to key concepts concerning domicile.
 Specific inquiries about domiciliary determination should be directed to the institution a student plans to attend.
-Read the full guidelines for in-state residency and tuition.

-An individual must demonstrate residence in Virginia and an intent to remain in Virginia indefinitely to establish domicile in Virginia.
+An individual must demonstrate legal residence in Virginia with an intent to remain in Virginia indefinitely to establish domicile in Virginia.
 After meeting the requirements to establish domicile, a person must continue to be domiciled in Virginia for at least 12 months preceding the first day of classes.

 Several factors are used to determine if a person demonstrates intent to remain in Virginia indefinitely.
 A college or university may ask for information from you or your parents about any of the following factors: